gravitational/teleport/rfd/0059-search-based-access-requests.md

 Users won’t be asked to think about roles in advance, but will be able to focus on finding and requesting access to individual resources.

-Both “role-based” and “search-based” access requests are useful for two different scenarios:
+The existing “role-based” access requests and the new “search-based” access requests proposed here are useful for two different scenarios:

 - Sometimes it is helpful to request elevated roles in the system, like `db-admin`, to perform some system upgrades, or system wide-troubleshooting.